Postcard - Cappadocia, Türkiye: Between Sky and Stone

 Untitled By Gruescu Ovidiu on Unsplash

-Over several days, Cappadocia reveals itself in layers, from hot air balloon flights over Göreme to river-cut valleys like Ihlara and the rock-carved monasteries scattered across the region.
-Beneath the surface, underground cities such as Derinkuyu and Kaymaklı add another dimension to a landscape shaped by both geology and history.
+Over several days, Cappadocia reveals itself in layers, from hot air balloon flights over Göreme to river-cut valleys like Ihlara and the cave monasteries scattered across the region.
+Beneath the surface, underground cities such as Derinkuyu and Kaymaklı reveal how generations adapted to the region’s unique terrain and changing political conditions, as described by GoTürkiye.
 Beyond the main towns, quieter villages and remote valleys offer a slower, less-visited version of the region.

 Göreme, Nevşehir, By Igor Sporynin on Unsplash